Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/create_catalog_with_Intake_ESM_on_Keeling.md

 This tutorial is based on the content contributed by professionals who developed intake_esm and ecgtools.
 Check out more details about what intake_esm is and its additional functions at their websites - [intake_esm](https://intake-esm.readthedocs.io/en/stable/how-to/build-a-catalog-from-timeseries-files.html) and [ecgtools](https://ecgtools.readthedocs.io/en/latest/how-to/use-a-custom-parser.html).

 ## Prerequisites
-It is required to have the packages listed as follow installed.
+It is required to have following packages installed.

     import intake
     from ecgtools import Builder